 And finally, offers him a salad to make up for it.
 Yep, a $5 salad.

-Now, this guy just bought $40 worth of pizza, which is now markedly less than fresh.
-He’s also been significantly inconvenienced, and they failed to deliver on the timing they promised.
+Now, this guy just bought at least $40 worth of pizza, maybe more, which is now markedly less than fresh.
+I bet anything he’s been a loyal customer up to now, too.
+He’s been significantly inconvenienced, and they failed to deliver on the timing they promised.

-If he were my customer, I’d GIVE it to him PLUS his choice of any additional item off the menu he wanted.
+If he were my customer, I’d GIVE him the whole freaking order PLUS his choice of any additional item off the menu he wanted.
 Also free.
 Plus coupons for a huge discount on his next visit.

 My apology would be immediate, along the lines of: “I am SO sorry, we totally dropped the ball.
 We should have told you your food was ready.
 And I’m so sorry we’ve made you late for the people who are waiting for you.”